JasonAnx/Kalpurnia/README.md

 * Added a sentiment analysis spider
 * Added page language detection
 * Changed page parsing from Scrapy's css to BeautifulSoup 4
+* Storing pages in scrapy cache for future crawls (expiration set to "never)"

 In order to use the new spider, you will also need to install [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and NLTK. [langdetect](https://pypi.python.org/pypi/langdetect)